tech-magic/react-with-nodejs/README.md

 # Reactjs Starter Kit

-This starter kit is based on tutorial found at `https://www.tutorialspoint.com/reactjs/reactjs_environment_setup.htm`
+Here is a sample application on how you could integrate React with Nodejs.

 # Pre-requisites

-1. Install nodejs and npm
+1. Install nodejs and npm (nodejs v6.3.1)
 2. sudo npm install -g babel
 3. sudo npm install -g babel-cli